 The department is extremely successful in placing its graduates in appropriate employment and in preparing them for career-long accomplishments.
 In addition to working on campus, many of our students participate in summer internships off-campus at places such as the Cincinnati Zoo, the Brookfield Zoo in Chicago, and the Argonne National Lab.

-The Department of Zoology employs numerous students during the academic year and the summer.
+The Department of Biology employs numerous students during the academic year and the summer.
 Responsibilities range from performing routine office duties, conducting laboratory experiments, providing assistance in laboratory classes, caring for animals, and maintaining museum specimens.
 We encourage you to submit your application for employment in the spring for the upcoming academic year.